nshkrdotcom/mcp_client/docs/official_docs/documentation/23_develop_build_an_mcp_client.md

     ### 1. Client Initialization

-    * The `MCPClient` class initializes with session management and API clients
+    * The `McpClient` class initializes with session management and API clients
     * Uses `AsyncExitStack` for proper resource management
     * Configures the Anthropic client for Claude interactions